moov-io/paygate/docs/config.md

 validation:
   microDeposits:
     [ sameyDay: <boolean> ]
+    withdraw:
+      # Regulation D from the Federal Reserve limits withdraws from savings accounts
+      # to six per month with fees for extra withdraws.
+This has been temporarily suspended in 2020.
+      [ fromSavingsAccounts: <boolean> ]
     source:
       # ID from the Customers service for the source of micro-deposit funds
       customerID: <string>